Hardest Addictions in the World

 Nicotine quickly reaches the brain when it’s inhaled and on top of this, it relaxes the user.
 The physical addiction to nicotine is down to these factors.
 Nicotine can raise your mood and pulse when you first start smoking, but it doesn’t last long.
 After the initial effects wear off, people with nicotine addiction often develop cravings for another cigarette.

-5. PRESCRIPTION PAINKILLERS ADDICTIONSWorst Addictions to quit
+5. PRESCRIPTION PAINKILLERS ADDICTIONS

 Prescription painkillers are one of the most common causes of addiction in the United States.